 Last year I wrote about the personalities in my workplace with regard to video games.
-These include ‘the male-bonding gamer’, the guy who doesn’t actually enjoy them but plays to have something in common with his colleagues; and ‘the I-take-an-interest-for-my-son gamer’, who buys his ten-year old some really inappropriate titles.
-I myself identified as ‘the secret gamer’: someone who doesn’t discuss their hobby due to the attitudes of the levels of management above them and the need have to constantly justify their part in it.
+I myself identified as ‘the secret gamer’: someone who doesn’t discuss their hobby due to the attitudes of management above them and the need have to constantly justify their part in it.

 Since that time however things have changed somewhat and even ‘the sexist gamer’ has mellowed, now accepting that women play too (but obviously ‘more casually than men’).
 It means that occasionally I’ll participate in a conversation although more often than not, I’m content to just sit and listen.
 It’s liberating to have recently found out that my new boss is a gamer herself too; she knows her stuff when it comes to the best practice framework we make use of at work, and the fact she plays video games herself just makes me respect her even more.